 In this procedure, a tube is inserted through the mouth or nose into the stomach.
 Water is poured into the stomach through the tube and is then drained out (gastric lavage).
 This procedure is repeated several times.
 If people are drowsy because of the poison, doctors usually first put a plastic breathing tube through the mouth into the windpipe (endotracheal intubation).
 Endotracheal intubation helps keep the gastric lavage liquid from entering the lungs.
 In the hospital, doctors do not give syrup of ipecac to empty the stomach because its effects are inconsistent.

 Activated charcoal is sometimes given in hospital emergency departments to people who have swallowed poisons.
 Activated charcoal binds to the poison that is still in the digestive tract, preventing its absorption into the blood.
-Charcoal is usually taken by mouth by a cooperative patient.
-Insertion of a tube through the nose or mouth for the purpose of providing activated charcoal in an uncooperative or obtunded patient is not recommended.
+Charcoal is usually taken by mouth if the person is alert and cooperative.
+Introducing activated charcoal through a tube placed in the nose or mouth in people who are either uncooperative or lethargic is not recommended.
 Sometimes doctors give charcoal every 4 to 6 hours to help cleanse the body of the poison.
 Not all poisons are inactivated by charcoal.
 For example, charcoal does not bind alcohol, iron, or many household chemicals.

 If a poison remains life threatening despite the use of charcoal and antidotes, more complicated treatments that remove the poison may be needed.
 The most common treatments are hemodialysis and charcoal hemoperfusion.